rusticlion/PortRoyal/ComprehensiveDesignDocument.md

-Pirate’s Wager: Blood for Gold – Comprehensive Design Document
+Pirate's Wager: Blood for Gold – Comprehensive Design Document
 1. Game Concept Overview
 Setting: A pixel-art pirate adventure set in the 17th-century Caribbean, centered on Port Royal, culminating in the historical 1692 earthquake as a